-As of December 31, 2021, we maintained all of our investment securities in the available-for-sale category recorded at fair value in the consolidated balance sheets, with \$4.7 billion invested in collateralized mortgage obligations issued by Ginnie Mae, Fannie Mae and Freddie Mac.
-Our available-for-sale portfolio also included \$3.4 billion in mortgage-backed securities issued by Ginnie Mae, Fannie Mae, Freddie Mac and Municipal Housing Authorities, \$192.6 million in debt securities issued by the U.S. Treasury and government agencies (U.S. International Development Finance Corporation bonds), \$105.2 million in collateralized loan obligations and \$44.2 million in debt securities issued by states and political subdivisions.
+As of December 31, 2022, we maintained all of our investment securities in either the available-for-sale category (recorded at fair value) or the held-to-maturity category (recorded at amortized cost) in the consolidated balance sheets, with \$4.0 billion invested in collateralized mortgage obligations issued by Ginnie Mae, Fannie Mae and Freddie Mac.
+Our investment securities portfolio also included \$2.9 billion in mortgage-backed securities issued by Ginnie Mae, Fannie Mae, Freddie Mac and Municipal Housing Authorities and non-agency entities, \$249.6 million in debt securities issued by the U.S. Treasury, government agencies (U.S. International Development Finance Corporation bonds) and government-sponsored enterprises, \$241.3 million in collateralized loan obligations and \$53.8 million in debt securities issued by states and political subdivisions.